 Another brain condition to watch out for in Chihuahuas is something called Hydrocephalus (water on the brain).
 This means that there is spinal fluid leaking into their skulls and sitting on their brains.
 This causes their brains to swell which puts increased pressure on their skull and can be fatal.

-Hydrocepphalus is generally caused by a birth defect and can be found in puppies.
+Hydrocephalus is generally caused by a birth defect and can be found in puppies.
 It is more common in miniature and toy breeds such as Chihuahuas.
 It can be difficult to spot in puppies as one of the only signs is a large fontanel (soft spot) on their skull.

 Hydrocephalus in older Chihuahuas can also be caused by brain tumors.
-In this case the expected outcome is often very grim.
+In this case, the expected outcome is often very grim.

 Brain Injuries & Brain Damage in Chihuahuas